 To help answer that question, I’d like to direct your attention to Kinaxis, a supply chain solutions company (doesn’t that sound fun?).
 In a profession that elicits blank stares from many of us, Kinaxis has found a way to create a vibrant community of supply chain professionals through its content marketing efforts.

 The firm has built up a group of nearly 7,000 members on its website, the Supply Chain Expert Community.
-This niche group is founded on sharing educational content — covering everything a professional would ever need to know about supply chain management.
+This niche group is founded on sharing educational, engaging content — covering everything a professional would ever need to know about supply chain management.
 The firm itself consistently publishes new educational content and encourages members to share their perspectives.
 Here are a few takeaways from this community that has embraced its specialty.

 Seek out common issues, and offer solutions